Russian Kin's domains

 For further info and inspiration please watch an excerption of the beautiful documentary of "The Kin's Domains of the Earth" series (in English):

 Please read below this wonderful reseach about people co-creating their Kin's domains in Russia and how they manage to turn stumbling blocks into stepping stones: "Organizational Challenges for Ringing Cedars Ecovillages".
-The article divided in 4 parts was published in Space of Love Magazine (please click on the pictures below to read each part of the article in PDF):
+The article divided in 4 parts was published in Space of Love Magazine (please click on the links below to read each part of the article in PDF): Part 1, Part 2, Part 3, Part 4

 Please enjoy more videos here: